robotsch/Foodie/README.md

 Foodie - A Restaurant Pickup App
 =========
-Food is a restaurant ordering pickup app where users can order from a menu, edit their cart, be notified via SMS of their order and look at their past orders.
+Foodie is a restaurant ordering pickup app where users can order from a menu, edit their cart, be notified via SMS of their order and look at their past orders.

 # Setup
 ## Getting Started